LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 item = Clockwork.item:CreateInstance("item")
 ```

 And this would create a new instance of an item.
-Helix's instancing system is slightly different.
-Instead of having the function return the instance like it does in Clockwork, Helix relies on a callback to pass the instance.
+Lilia's instancing system is slightly different.
+Instead of having the function return the instance like it does in Clockwork, Lilia relies on a callback to pass the instance.
 The reason for this is the item must be inserted into the database to get a unique number to represent that item.
 This is not done instantly, otherwise servers would freeze when new items are made.
 Clockwork uses the time and adds a number to get the numeric ID for an item, which allows the item to be returned which "solves" the issue, but I digress.

-The Helix equivalent would be:
+The Lilia equivalent would be:

 ```
 ix.item.Instance(0, "item", data, x, y, function(item) end)